 A job with a pension plan can actually beat one with a slightly higher salary, Tresidder said.
 "If you're short on retirement, that's a smart way to go," he said.

-18. Don’t Try to Keep Up With the Joneses
+18. Don’t Keep Up With the Joneses

-Your friends and neighbors might appear to be rich now with all that they have, and you might be thinking that you deserve those things as well.
+Your friends and neighbors might appear to be rich with all that they have, and you might be thinking you deserve those things as well.
 But spending to keep up with the Joneses will likely hurt your chances of being rich in retirement.

 "Establish a lifestyle where you put savings first," Sweeney said.
 And find a group of friends who also value saving so you don't feel pressured to spend.